-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Wekiva Parkway Relocation Project involving construction and operation of facilities by Florida Gas Transmission Company (Florida Gas) in Land and Seminole Counties, Florida.
-The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Cape Canaveral Project involving construction and operation of facilities by Florida Gas Transmission Company, LLC (FGT) in Orange County, Florida.
+This EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.

 This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the project.
-You can make a difference by providing us with your specific comments or concerns about the project.
-Your comments should focus on the potential environmental effects, reasonable alternatives, and measures to avoid or lessen environmental impacts.
-Your input will help the Commission staff determine what issues they need to evaluate in the EA.
-To ensure that your comments are timely and properly recorded, please send your comments so that the Commission receives them in Washington, DC on or before May 18, 2017.
+Your input will help the Commission staff determine what issues need to be evaluated in the EA.
+Please note that the scoping period will close on May 12, 2011.

-Florida Gas provided landowners with a fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
-What Do I Need To Know?”
-This fact sheet addresses a number of typically asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
-It is also available for viewing on the FERC Web site (www.ferc.gov).
+A fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
+What Do I Need To Know?” was attached to the project notice FGT provided to landowners.
+This fact sheet addresses a number of typically-asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
+It is also available for viewing on the FERC Web site (http://www.ferc.gov).

 Summary of the Proposed Project